MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdevice-usedroutingmethods-vb.md

-﻿---
+---
-Description: 'The UsedRoutingMethods property is an array of strings that contains the GUIDs associated with the routing methods that the device uses, where each GUID represents an inbound routing method (FaxInboundRoutingMethod).' ms.assetid: '8813ea70-2fc6-40d2-8c2f-c9c060b32424'
+Description: The UsedRoutingMethods property is an array of strings that contains the GUIDs associated with the routing methods that the device uses, where each GUID represents an inbound routing method (FaxInboundRoutingMethod). ms.assetid: 8813ea70-2fc6-40d2-8c2f-c9c060b32424
-title: 'FaxDevice.UsedRoutingMethods property'
+title: FaxDevice.UsedRoutingMethods property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDevice.UsedRoutingMethods property